Clearly Better Commercial

 Arrange Regular Cleaning Services

-Every portfolio benefits from regular review of maintenance vendors.
+Every portfolio benefits from regular reviews of maintenance vendors.
 Whether you already have a cleaning service you trust or you’re on the hunt for a new relationship, reviewing your current cleaning needs and adjusting your contract can help you manage expenses while continuing to keep your tenants happy.

 If you have a commercial cleaning service, be sure to confirm that your properties are on their schedule for 2023.
 Be sure to ask them if their services or rates have changed since last year.
 Then, confirm when you can expect them to visit your properties, whether it’s weekly, biweekly, or monthly.